 The most important step!
 It’s time to trim and remove all the excess leaves and stems from each little bud.
 This usually takes around 20 hours per plant, so brace yourselves for a long journey ahead.
 You can invest in Cannabis trimming machines or watch tutorials on YouTube.
-But if you choose the latter, make sure to stay focused and don’t let any distractions get in the way!
+But if you choose the latter, stay focused, and don’t let distractions get in the way!

 Dry Buds and Store Cannabis

 The next time you go to smoke, remember to thank yourself for doing all the hard work!
-And while you’re at it, take pride in knowing that your buds are among the best out there.
+And while you’re at it, take pride in knowing that your buds are among the best.
 You can even brag about how long it took you to trim them if you want 😉

--These instructions assume that the grower is using scissor trimmers, which is not an entirely suitable tool for the job.
-If you use bud-trimmers (handheld electric shears), then instructions will vary slightly (you would need to shave down the buds instead of trimming them carefully when trimming weed).
+-These instructions assume that the grower is using scissor trimmers, which is unsuitable for the job.
+If you use bud trimmers (handheld electric shears), education will vary slightly (you need to shave down the buds instead of trimming them carefully when trimming weed).
 However, this is a good starting point that can be adapted based on personal preference.